Skip to main content

 4. Disclosing our palm oil supply chain for established Ferrero brands and acquired products.

-In line with our aim to continue to evolve and innovate our sourcing methods through close collaboration with stakeholders at every level, we updated our 2013 Palm Oil Charter, outlining our ambition to achieve a palm oil industry that is good for both people and nature by going beyond already high certification standards.
+In line with our aim to continue to evolve and innovate our sourcing methods through close collaboration with stakeholders at every level, we updated our Palm Oil Charter outlining our ambition to achieve a palm oil industry that is good for both people and nature by going beyond already high certification standards.
 We are working to realise this ambition through our approach to responsible palm oil sourcing, creating value that sees smallholders and farming communities thrive.

 Palm Oil